neutrinobolt/cs260/Assignments/Final/README.md

 # Final Project

-Last Updated 3/19/24
+Last Updated 3/22/24

-## Important note
+## Important note (Happy)

-This project is not finished yet.
-I have the skeleton header files for now, and will finish and turn in the full project by Saturday.
+The project is finished now!
+See below for my original plans and final results.

 ## Plan